unioslo/harborapi/docs/usage/models.md

     print("Project is public")
 ```

-This is an inconvenient API and very unpythonic, but it's the best we can do without breaking compatibility with the Harbor API.
+This is an inconvenient API and very unpythonic, but it's the best we can do[^1] without breaking compatibility with the Harbor API.

 !!! quote "Author's note"
     It was decided to keep the offending fields as strings to maintain consistency with the API spec and avoid obscure bugs stemming from improper (de)serialization and validation.

     It's probably also a good idea to keep the models as close to the API spec as possible, so that the library doesn't diverge too much from the spec over time.
 There are, after all, a _lot_ of endpoints and models to keep track of.

+[^1]: With the introduction of custom model serializers in Pydantic V2, we could convert the values to bools in Python, while still serializing them as strings in JSON format.
+However, this breaks compatibility with previous versions of `harborapi`, and would likely just lead to more confusion among users.